tiwong/tiwong.github.io/maths.md

 2. Mock automorphic forms and the BPS index.
 [ArXiv](https://arxiv.org/abs/1710.06653)

-3. On stable orbital integrals and the Steinberg-Hitchin base. <!--- [Preprint](stablegerms.pdf)--->
+3. On stable orbital integrals and the Steinberg-Hitchin base.
+[Preprint](stablegerms.pdf)

 4. On the computational complexity of MSTD sets, with T. Mathur.
 [ArXiv](https://arxiv.org/abs/1810.07358)